 - 13) Consider a country that has two industries.
 In the north, they grow wild rice, which requires a lot of rainfall.
 In the south, they grow wheat, which requires just a moderate amount of rainfall (too much rainfall is bad for wheat production).
 One year, there is a record rainfall.
-This will result in - A) a parallel shift inward of the production possibilities frontier. - B) a parallel shift outward of the production possibilities frontier. - C) the production possibilities frontier swiveling, with the wild rice intercept increasing, and the wheat intercept decreasing. - D) the production possibilities frontier swiveling, with the wild rice intercept decreasing, and the wheat intercept increasing. - E) none of the above.
+This will result in - A) a parallel shift inward of the production possibilities frontier. - B) a parallel shift outward of the production possibilities frontier. - C) the production possibilities frontier rotating, with the wild rice intercept increasing, and the wheat intercept decreasing. - D) the production possibilities frontier rotating, with the wild rice intercept decreasing, and the wheat intercept increasing. - E) the production possibilities frontier becoming linear.